 Very well draining, low to moderate organic material, pH 6.1-7.8 (slightly acidic to slightly alkaline) is preferred, but 5.6-8.5 (acidic to alkaline) is tolerated.
 This tree is highly Apply an organic fertilizer mid-winter to speed growth.

 Water after becoming established:

 In general, these trees need less water than any other fruit tree except pomegranate.
-Reduce root heating and freezing, and soil evaporation, by putting down a thick layer of mulch 5' around, and at least 8" away from, the trunk.
+Reduce root heating and freezing, and soil evaporation, by putting down a thick layer of organic mulch under the canopy, but at least 8" away from the trunk.

 First Three Years Care: